Oman Travel Advice

 Threat level: Medium

-The current travel safety advice for Oman is to carry out normal safety precautions, as one would when travelling abroad to any tourist destination.
+The current travel advice for Oman is to carry out normal safety precautions, as one would when travelling abroad to any tourist destination.
 Oman has a low crime rate, however please be mindful of weather conditions when travelling to the region.

 Recent Security Risk Events